 The Mediterranean diet incorporates a lot of anti-inflammatory foods.
-The Mediterranean diet is rich in healthy oils, fish, vegetables, fruits, nuts, and whole grains.
+The Mediterranean diet is rich in vegetables, fruits, whole grains, healthy oils, nuts, and fish.
 The World Health Organization recognizes the Mediterranean diet as a sustainable and healthy diet8.
 This way of eating is based on the traditional cuisine of countries bordering the Mediterranean Sea.
 If eating the Mediterranean way, you should focus on daily consumption of healthy fats, fruits, vegetables, and whole grains.
 Fish, poultry, and eggs should be consumed a couple of times a week.
 Eat dairy products in moderation and limit your intake of red meat (beef, lamb, and pork).
 Make sure to spice it up!
 Adding spices and herbs reduces the need for salt.

-Some other foods that can be eaten to help with leaky gut are poultry (such as chicken or turkey breast), soups, low fat cheese, tofu and other meat alternatives, low-fat yogurts, flax, chia, and other seeds, and probiotic-rich fermented foods (such as yogurt, kombucha, and kefir).
+Some other foods that can be eaten to help with leaky gut are poultry (such as chicken or turkey breast), soups, low fat cheese, tofu and other meat alternatives, yogurts, flax, chia, and other seeds, and fermented foods rich in good bacteria (such as yogurt, kombucha, and kefir).

 Probiotics can also help form an intestinal barrier and improve the intestinal lining block undigested food particles, toxic waste, and bugs from entering into the bloodstream10.
 Product research is very important when selecting a probiotic to add to your leaky gut diet plan and finding the one that works best for you.
 Consider using an evidence-based supplement from Bio K+ probiotics, a unique probiotic formula that helps keep bad bacteria in check and maximizes intake of good bacteria and to balance the intestinal microbiota.